5 Signs and Symptoms of Esophageal Cancer

 Esophageal cancer symptom: You have pain or difficulty swallowing

 Pain or difficulties with swallowing are the main signs of a tumor in the esophagus, that muscular tube that connects the mouth and stomach, according to Avni Desai, MD, a medical oncologist at the Memorial Sloan Kettering Cancer Center outpatient facility in Commack, New York.
 Desai says people begin to notice pain when swallowing solid foods and eventually feel pain when swallowing liquids.
 The first hint of dysphagia, or difficulty swallowing, typically happens when people can’t swallow a piece of meat or bread.
 “That’s a result of the tumor growing,” says Ronan Kelly, MD, director of the Gastroesophageal Cancer Therapeutics Program at John Hopkins.
 “If the tumor gets to a certain size it can narrow the opening to the esophageal tube, and can cause that sensation of blockage.”
-If difficulty swallowing persists or gets worse, see a gastroenterologist, who can perform an endoscopy of the esophagus.
-(Related: Do you know all of these surprising causes of cancer?)
+If difficulty swallowing persists or gets worse, see a gastroenterologist, who may perform an endoscopy.
+An endoscopy is an exam in which a thin, flexible, lighted scope is used to examine the esophagus.
+(Do you know all of these surprising causes of cancer?)

-Esophageal cancer symptom: Your reflux is getting worse
+Esophageal cancer symptom: Your acid reflux is getting worse

 Many people get reflux or heartburn occasionally, when stomach acid comes up from the stomach, causing inflammation.
 But having reflux after most meals isn’t normal, and feeling a burning sensation behind the breastbone can be the result of stomach acid leaking into the esophagus.
 “We actually see cancer more commonly in the lower part of the esophagus, right next to the stomach,” Dr. Desai says.
 If you notice the reflux symptoms getting worse or happening more frequently, it might be time to consult a physician.
 In the meantime, consider taking a break from foods that make heartburn worse.